rohitjmathew/rohitjmathew/README.md

 - Binging Spotify playlists to find new unheard of artists
 - Going for Gigs and Music Festivals
 - Playing/Watching Football
+- Trying new craft beers
+- Attempting to not be an out of practice musician

 ## Talking about Personal Stuffs